 Perry Glading, Statement from Port of Tilbury (read by David Bull) - In Ports opinion it is imperative that Thurrock extracts maximum value from the project.
 The Port is in favour of the option C with a proviso of a real step change in connectivity to and from Port.
 The Port supports improvements to local road network and calls for new road junctions on all option C routes to be near East Tilbury as this would enhance the access to Port Estate including new

 Port expansion site.
-The Port called on Highways England to minimise environmental and a quality impacts. ntal and air
+The Port called on Highways England to minimise environmental and air quality impacts.